 Dates: Summer (annually).
-In 202, the outage is scheduled for July 1-1
+In 2025, the outage is scheduled for July 14-17

-Description: The outage in is required to perform Doble testing of TW and TW, which will take Unit out of service continuously during testing .
-Remaining available units (3) will be operated per FPP priority order.
+Description: The outage in 2025 is required to perform Doble testing of TW1 and TW2, which will take Unit 2 out of service continuously during testing (Unit 1 will already be out of service for runner replacement).
+Remaining available units (3-6) will be operated per FPP priority order.

 Impacts to FPP Criteria: None.
 Since Ice Harbor has multiple transformer banks and transmission lines and redundant switching capability, remaining available units will be available and operated pursuant to FPP priority order.